MetaSys-LISBP/PhysioFit/docs/models.rst

 Since PhysioFit 3.0.0, users can create and implement their own models to calculate fluxes and other growth parameters for any biological system.
 This section explains how to write your first model, how to test the model and how to implement it on your PhysioFit instance.
-We also detail how to submit your code for integration onto the `Workflow4Metabolomics <https://workflow4metabolomics.usegalaxy.fr/>`_ platform for use in tailor-made workflows.

 Creating your first model
 --------------------------

-Building the template
+Building a template
 ^^^^^^^^^^^^^^^^^^

 To implement user-made models, PhysioFit leverages Python's object model to create classes that inherit from an Abstract